zejiachen9912/PMG_codingChallenge/README.md

  This repo is my coding challenge submission for PMG's Graduate Leadership Program.

- Please do not hesitiate to reach our if there is anything that you would love to calrify.
+ Please do not hesitiate to reach our if there is anything that you would love to calrify. (email: zejiachenzzz@gmail.com)

  I really enjoyed tackling the problem, and cannot wait to share my approach with the team in the upcoming interview.